Mark Carney: 2025 federal election

-To open the 45th Canadian Parliament, Prime Minister Mark Carney invited Charles III to deliver the Speech from the Throne, an act described as a symbolic affirmation of Canada's sovereignty.
+To open the 45th Canadian Parliament, Carney invited Charles III to deliver the Speech from the Throne, an act described as a symbolic affirmation of Canada's sovereignty.
 Among the items outlined in the speech was the government's intention to join ReArm Europe, a European-led defence initiative.

+Domestic policy

-In June 2025, Canada hosted the 51st G7 summit in Kananaskis, Alberta.
-In his capacity as chair, Carney opened the summit and invited other world leaders, including India's Narendra Modi and Ukraine's Volodymyr Zelenskyy.
-Carney's government passed the first major legislation of his tenure, Bill C-5, the One Canadian Economy Act, the same month, with Conservative support.
-The bill removes federal barriers to internal trade and expedites nation-building projects with cabinet approval; it received opposition from some Indigenous advocacy groups.
-In July 2025, Carney announced that at the next meeting of the UN General Assembly, Canada would officially recognize a Palestinian state.
-His government presented the 2025 federal budget in November, promising to reduce the civil service by about 40,000 positions, cut temporary immigration to 673,650 in 2025 to 385,000 in 2026, balance operational spending by 2029, and reach the 2% of GDP NATO target for military spending by 2026.
+Carney's government passed the first major legislation of his tenure, Bill C-5, the One Canadian Economy Act, in June 2025 with Conservative support.
+The bill removes federal barriers to internal trade and expedites nation-building projects with Cabinet approval; it received opposition from some Indigenous advocacy groups.
+His government presented the 2025 federal budget in November, promising to reduce the civil service by about 40,000 positions, cut new temporary resident admissions to 673,650 in 2025 to 385,000 in 2026, balance operational spending by 2029, and reach the 2% of GDP NATO target for military spending by 2026.